fabeschan/midigeneration/README.md

 Run cmm.py
 > python cmm.py

-It produces a file named output.mid once it finishes running
+It produces a file named output.mid once it finishes running.
+The output's score is also generated in musicXML, which can be viewed using notation software such as Finale NotePad.

 Configuring: (scroll towards the end of cmm.py)
 Edit pieces in cmm.py to select source pieces: